2Toad/reflex/docs/batch-operations.md

 # Batch Operations

-When you need to make multiple changes to a reactive value but only want to trigger a single update, use the `batch` method.
+When you need to make multiple changes to a reactive value but only want to trigger a single update, use the `batch` or `batchAsync` methods.

 ## Basic Usage